The Pisa city centre is only 1 kilometer away from the Airport.

 When going through security control show your boarding pass to security staff.

-In order to speed up security screening, please follow the instructions of the airport staff and, using the trays provided, place into the x-ray machine:
+In order to speed up the security screening, please follow the instructions of the airport staff and, using the trays provided, place into the x-ray machine:

 • your hand luggage